-Residents of Charles E. Smith Life Communities enjoy maintaining a connection to young people, and to this end we welcome and encourage students to play an active role on our campus—during the school year or during summer break.
-Student volunteers, on their own or as part of a group, serve in various capacities, from helping at special events, e.g., the Home Run race each fall, to providing companionship to a senior.
+Residents of Charles E. Smith Life Communities often enjoy maintaining a connection with school-age kids, and to this end we welcome and encourage students to play an active role on our campus—during the school year or during summer break.
+Student volunteers, on their own or as part of a group, serve in various capacities, from helping at special events, e.g., the Home Run race each fall, to providing companionship to an older adult.

-You can join the volunteer team to fulfill community service requirements for your school, or you may commit to a particular project, for example as part of a Bar/Bat Mitzvahs celebration.
+You can join the volunteer team to fulfill community service requirements for your school and/or as part of a Bar/Bat Mitzvah celebration.
 Volunteering can also be a great way to explore career options in such fields as medicine, occupational or physical therapy, social work, or recreation.

-Junior volunteers can do virtually anything adult volunteers do, except drive residents.
-The possibilities are limitless.
-Please note that volunteers younger than 14 must be accompanied by a responsible adult or parent.
+Please note that volunteers younger than 13 must be accompanied by a responsible adult or parent.

 Prospective volunteers can download a Volunteer Packet.
 It contains application instructions, forms, and essential materials.
 Please be patient while this downloads.